EF3178/update_csv/readme.md

  2. Run the executable
  3. On the first run, it will automatically  create a "database.csv" file and add all rows from other csv files in the same directory
  4. On the second run (and all following ones) it will
-- [X] check for each row of if the input files' "Id" field,
+- [X] check for each row of the input files if "Id" already exists in database.csv,
 - [X] if this Id already exists in the database, it will replace the database row with the input file row
 - [X] if this Id does not exist yet in the database, it will add the row to database.csv file
-5. Once the .csv file have been processed, a report will automatically be generated in the form of a .txt file in the /reports folder (this folder is automatically created on the first run)
+5. Once all the .csv files in the directory have been processed, a report will automatically be generated in the form of a .txt file in the /reports folder (this folder is automatically created on the first run)

 ## Installation

 No install required, just execute the .exe file.
-When modifying the code, you will have to package the executable using pkg npm package using the following command line :
+When modifying the code, you will have to package the executable using pkg npm package.
+First install pkg using the following command line :

+    npm install pkg --save-dev

+Then build the windows executable with this command:

-    pkg index.js
+    pkg index.js -t node16-win-x64

 ## License